 Q10) What advice would you give to someone starting out?

 For someone starting out, I’d say don’t!
 Don’t! if it’s about money, Don’t! if its a fling, Don’t! if you can’t handle being unique and getting a few shoes thrown at you.
 It is a walk on roses, Beautiful to look at but when you step in Boy!
 Those thorns prick deep.
 But if you are pertinent about it then the tag line ‘add value to get value’ is a must.
 Don’t even dream of making a buck for quite some time, keep your focus on creating a sustainable venture & value creation.
-I believe, rest things will automatically set with time.
+I believe, rest things will automatically set with the time being.
 Also, if you are starting up a venture, feel free to reach out to me.
 You will find me a great partner or mentor to you with a young and innovative means.Emmanuel Noel

 Q11) Being a young entrepreneur, there must be a lot of youngsters who get inspired and want to learn from you, what message/life hack do you give them?

 Life hack: If you know you are not good at something, Don’t do it for someone.
 Cause later you will have to face the music for something you always felt you never were responsible for in the first place.
 Self discovery is inevitable.
 Having had interacted and inspired a lot of youngsters like me, i have recently started an everyday motivational quote project on my Instagram and LinkedIn.
-Do follow me@emmanuel_noel20.
+Do follow [email protected]_noel20.
 And after seeing the need and relevance I very recently started writing my first upcoming book called “ The superhero inside you”, which is published in January, 2020.
 This is a small, time feasible, non-fiction book that i am sure a lot would love to read, relate and learn from.
 It talks about self discovery and the superhero inside you and how to unleash all these powers from within in a very DC/Marvel way.
 Well i am excited writing it.

 Follow Him At: